Lee Kiat Lee

 Lee Kiat Lee (李杰尔 (李傑爾, Lǐ Jié'ěr, Lí Kia̍t-ní); born 23 June 1975) is a Malaysian politician for the Malaysian Chinese Association (MCA), in Malaysia.
 He is also an advocate and solicitor by profession.

 Biography

-Born on 23 June 1975 in Melaka, Lee Kiat Lee is the eldest son of Mr Lee Han Kiong who is a former housing contractor and runs a food and beverage business called “Wang Food Court” in Pengkalan Rama within Dun Duyong from 1994 to 2009.
+Born on 23 June 1975 in Malacca, Lee Kiat Lee is the eldest son of Mr Lee Han Kiong who is a former housing contractor and runs a food and beverage business called “Wang Food Court” in Pengkalan Rama within Dun Duyong from 1994 to 2009.
 Kiat Lee’s mother, Mdm Chong Ah Lan, is the director of a housing developer company, Chong Woo Yit Sdn Bhd in Malim, Melaka.
 Kiat Lee has two sisters.
 In year 2000, follows his father footstep, Kiat Lee also ventures in food and beverage business and opened a restaurant “Jit Seng Vegetarian” in Melaka Raya, Melaka.